ankschoubey/old-blog/_posts/2022-08-14-dev-workflow.md

 # Resume

 ## Have an ATS Friendly resume format

 ## Update your resume regularly.

 Find items to add to your resume.
 At work, look for things that will look good on your resume.
 Mainly the most challenging responsibilities/tasks look good on a resume.

+You are likely selling yourself short.
+Write down everything you do.
+Then find our things your employeer might need.

 Don't be shy to add what you are doing right now.
 - Example: In-process of implementing a continuous delivery pipeline.